Manatt Walk-In Care

 Who will treat patients?

-Providers are Wendi Beck, PA-C, Rebecca Dillman, PA-C, and Luke Perrin, MD.
+Providers are Wendi Beck, PA-C; Rebecca Dillman, PA-C; and Clayton Francis, MD.
 They may order diagnostic labs, x-rays and other tests from GRMC's departments, located in the adjacent hospital.
-The medical director is Luke Perrin, MD.
+The medical director is Lauren Graham, MD, MPH.

 What can I be treated for in a walk-in care clinic setting?